near/docs/docs/discovery/dev/intro.md

 The quickest way to start building on the BOS is using the in-browser editor (near.org/sandbox).
 If you want to collaborate with a team on a larger project, you will likely want more version control, automated testing, deployment, and other workflows you're used to.
 We've compiled a list below to supercharge your local project development:

 - [BOS CLI](https://github.com/FroVolod/bos-cli-rs): a command line utility that simplifies local component development for NEAR Discovery.
 - [BOS Loader](bos-loader.md): a CLI tool to preview local components in NEAR Discovery.
+A perfect companion to [BOS CLI](https://github.com/FroVolod/bos-cli-rs).
 - [VS Code Extension](vscode.md): an extension to help you develop components using VS Code